Pharmacokinetics and theranostic radiolabelled molecules.

 Dr Lawrence Dierickx

-In internal vectored radiotherapy there are currently no biomarkers to predict treatment efficacy or to identify patients at risk of early or late haematological toxicity (myelodysplasia, leukaemia).
-We assume that the intensity and duration of exposure to the radiotracer of normal and malignant cells plays a very important role regarding its toxicity and efficacy, respectively.
-Our team has already demonstrated and validated the contribution of population pharmacokinetic (PK) methodology in analyzing the impact of co-infusion of an amino acid cocktail on the treatment of neuroendocrine tumours with a theranostic somatostatin analogue (177Lu-Dotatate).
-We have established that there is high inter-individual variability with moderate intra-individual variability in plasma concentration during treatment with this radiotracer.
-The aim is to evaluate the correlation between the efficacy and toxicity of the treatment and the PK profile and to use this PK profile in the individualization of this treatment (PACLUNET).
-Other studies (GENEBIOLUNET, LUDOVIQUE) with the same tracer and for the same pathology are interested in intrinsic radiosensitivity via molecular biomarkers (mRna and miRna transcripts) and the combination with the parameters of the population PK analysis.
-Finally, PK analysis continues to be an object of study in the context of paediatric metastatic neuroblastoma (Phase 1, NEUROBLU 02).
+In internal vector radiotherapy, there are currently no biomarkers to predict treatment efficacy or to identify patients at risk of early or late haematological toxicity (myelodysplasia, leukaemia).
+We assume that the intensity and duration of exposure of benign and malignant cells to the radiotracer plays a very important role in this efficacy and toxicity.
+Our team has already demonstrated and validated the contribution of population pharmacokinetic (PK) methodology in analysing the impact of co-infusion of an amino acid cocktail on treatment with a theranostic somatostatin analogue (177Lu-Dotatate) for neuroendocrine tumours.
+We have established that there is high inter-individual variability for moderate intra-individual variability in plasma concentration following treatment with this radiotracer.
+We have developed a pKpop model in which dosimetric imaging data are integrated.
+The aim is to assess the correlation between treatment efficacy and toxicity and the PK profile, and to use this PK profile to individualise treatment (pre-PACLUNET).
+Another study (GENEBIOLUNET) using the same tracer and for the same pathology is looking at intrinsic radiosensitivity via molecular biomarkers (mRna and miRna transcripts) and combining them with the parameters of population PK analysis (in collaboration with the UMR1048, I2MC team).
+Finally, PK analysis continues to be an object of study in the context of metastatic neuroblastoma in paediatrics (Phase 1, NEUROBLU 02).

 Funding :